JakasaurusRex/GodotWorkshop/README.md

 ## Loopin'

-Lets setup the main gameplay loop now.
+Time to setup the main gameplay loop!
 Lets go back to the main game scene and add a script on the root node.
 In this node we are going to setup a couple things.
 First we are going to setup a newgame function that gets called every time the game is started.
 Then we will setup the process function that gets called every frame, this is where we will move the floor and the background.
 We are lastly going to setup scoring and obstacles and restarting the game.
 Heres the code for the first half of what we set to accomplish.
 Lets add some UI so we can display the score on the screen next.

+**For explainations what the lines do, check out the comments I left noted by #s!**

 ```
 extends Node